froukje/datamapu/content/posts/2023/20231113_linear_regression.md

 $$w_{i+1} = w_{i} + \alpha \nabla L.$$

-If $\alpha$ is chosen very large the minimum may be missed, if it is very small the training may take long, as illustrated in the next plot.
+If $\alpha$ is chosen very large the minimum may be missed, if it is very small finding the minimum and with that the training may take long, as illustrated in the next plot.

 ![gradient descent](/images/20231113_linear_regression/gradient_descent.png)
 *Illustration of gradient Descent for different learning rates.*

-Note, that for a linear regression the minimum can also be calculated analytically by setting the derivatives to zero and deriving the coefficicients from these equations.
+Note, that for a linear regression, the minimum can also be calculated analytically by setting the derivatives to zero and deriving the coefficients from these equations.
 This is however computationally more expensive, especially when multiple independent variables (Multiple Linear Regression) are considered.

 ## Multiple Linear Regression{#mlr}

 In multiple linear regression a linear relationship two or more independent variables (input features, $x_1$, $x_2$, $\dots$, $x_n$) and one dependent variable (target value, $y$) is described
 $$\hat{y} = a_0 + a_1\cdot x_1 + a_2\cdot x_2 + \dots + a_n \cdot x_n.$$
-As previsouly, $\hat{y}$ estimates the dependent variable $y$.
+As previously, $\hat{y}$ estimates the dependent variable $y$.
 In a Multiple Linear Regression the independent variables can be either numerical or categorical.

 ![multiple linear regression](/images/20231113_linear_regression/multiple_linear_regression.png)
 *Illustration of a multiple linear regression with two indepent variables.*

 ### Asumptions

-To perform a linear regression the data needs to fulfill the following criteria:
+To reasonable perform a linear regression the data need to fulfill the following criteria:

-**Linearity.** The dependend variabe ($x$) and the independent variability ($y$) should have a linear relationship.
+**Linearity.** The dependent variable ($x$) and the independent variability ($y$) should have a linear relationship.
 To determine if that is true the data can be visualized in a scatterplot.
 This can also be used to identify outliers, which should be removed.
 A linear regression is sensitive to outliers and they may adulterate the results.

 ![linearity](/images/20231113_linear_regression/linearity.png)